I welcome the Minister of State at the Department of Defence, Deputy Paul Kehoe, to the House and invite him to make his opening statement.

 One moment, please.

-Excuse me, but I have had statements addressed directly to me.
+Excuse me, but I have had statements addressed directly at me.
 The Minister of State has been staring straight at me and saying, "You did not."
 Let me be clear - I did raise this issue.
 I raised it well in advance.
 I raised it by way of a Commencement matter.
 The problem is that it was not brought to the Dáil Business Committee until the week in which it was pushed to a vote.

 The Senator has made her point.